-In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act ), as well as Section 14A of the Securities Exchange Act of 1934, as amended, and the rules promulgated thereunder, the Company is providing its Shareholders with the opportunity to cast a non-binding advisory vote on a resolution to approve the compensation of the Company s named executive officers as disclosed in this proxy statement (the Say-on-Pay Resolution ).
-This vote is not intended to address any specific element of compensation, but instead is intended to address the overall compensation of the named executive officers as disclosed in this proxy statement.
+In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), as well as Section 14A of the Securities Exchange Act of 1934, as amended, and the rules promulgated thereunder, the Company is providing its Shareholders with the opportunity to cast a non-binding advisory vote on a resolution to approve the compensation of the Company s named executive officers as disclosed in this Proxy Statement (the Say-on-Pay Resolution).
+This vote is not intended to address any specific element of compensation, but instead is intended to address the overall compensation of the named executive officers as disclosed in this Proxy Statement.

-As discussed in greater detail above under Compensation of Executive Officers Compensation Discussion and Analysis, the Board and its Compensation Committee believe the compensation of the Company s named executive officers for 2012 was reasonable and appropriate for the following reasons, among many others:
+As discussed in greater detail above under Compensation of Executive Officers Compensation Discussion and Analysis, the Board and its Compensation Committee believe the compensation of the Company s named executive officers for 2013 was reasonable and appropriate for the following reasons, among many others:

-Despite numerous challenges facing the Company and the U.S. airline industry, 2012 marked the Company s 40 consecutive year of profitability, an accomplishment unmatched in the U.S. airline industry.
-The named executive officers deserve to be rewarded for this accomplishment, as well as the Company s other 2012 financial accomplishments (including the record revenue results) discussed above under Compensation of Executive Officers Compensation Discussion and Analysis Executive Summary.
+The year 2013 marked the Company s 4th consecutive year of profitability, an accomplishment unmatched in the U.S. airline industry.
+The named executive officers deserve to be rewarded for this accomplishment, as well as the Company s other 2013 financial accomplishments (including, e.g., record revenue, profit, and ROIC results) discussed above under Compensation of Executive Officers Compensation Discussion and Analysis Executive Summary.